 I'm pretty motivated to help address this, so once I learn how to compile and run tests (and effectively have a dev environment for QGIS in Ubuntu 16.04), I will keep digging.

-#1 Updated by Andrew Blakey about 2 years ago
+#1 Updated by Andrew Blakey over 5 years ago

 - Assignee set to Andrew Blakey

 I found the issues.
 I will attempt to get an environment together and make a pull request.